wengong-jin/icml18-jtnn/molvae/README.md

 ```
 export PYTHONPATH=$PREFIX/icml18-jtnn
 ```
-Our ZINC dataset is in `icml18-jtnn/data` (copied from https://github.com/mkusner/grammarVAE).
+Our ZINC dataset is in `icml18-jtnn/data/zinc` (copied from https://github.com/mkusner/grammarVAE).
 We follow the same train/dev/test split as previous work.

 ## Deriving Vocabulary
 If you are running our code on a new dataset, you need to compute the vocabulary from your dataset.
 To perform tree decomposition over a set of molecules, run
 ```
-python ../jtnn/mol_tree.py < ../data/all.txt
+python ../jtnn/mol_tree.py < ../data/zinc/all.txt
 ```
 This gives you the vocabulary of cluster labels over the dataset `all.txt`.
-Note that it will give you warnings when it encounters a molecule with high tree-width.
-It is recommended to remove them from the dataset, as training JT-VAE on high tree-width molecules will cause out-of-memory error.

 ## Training
 We trained VAE model in two phases: